osm-search/Nominatim/docs/customize/Tokenizers.md

    as during the import process but may involve other processing like, for example, word break detection.
-2. The **token analysis** step breaks down the query parts into tokens, looks them up in the database and assignes them possible functions and probabilities.
+2. The **token analysis** step breaks down the query parts into tokens, looks them up in the database and assigns them possible functions and probabilities.

 Query processing can be further customized while the rest of the analysis